fedimint/fedimint.org/docs/MiniMintDetails/Architecture.md

 To implement the federated e-cash functionality there currently exist two modules:

 - Fediwallet: a federated on-chain wallet, supporting deposits and withdrawals
-- Fedimint: a federated e-cash mint, supporting issuance and spending of blind signed tokens of diiferent denominations
+- Fedimint: a federated e-cash mint, supporting issuance and spending of blind signed notes of different denominations

 In the future other modules, e.g. to integrate Lightning, smart contracts or even a federated market place could be implemented.